Our plugin includes several blocks to help you manage your food blog and recipes easier.

 Scenario 1: Creating a list with seasonal recipes

-Using the new Recipe Roundup block, you can quickly insert short excerpts in any post or page with previously created recipes.
+Using the new Recipe Roundup block , you can quickly insert short excerpts with previously created recipes in any post or page.

 This is a handy method to promote your old recipes in new posts.

-The summary block also supports ItemList Schema which will enable Carousels in search results for your website.
+The summary block also supports ItemList Schema, enabling Carousels in search results for your website.

 Scenario 2: Insert an existing recipe in multiple posts or pages (using Gutenberg or Elementor)